SMF1208/FlashForge-5M-PRO-CoPrint-Tuned-Config-FIles/README.md

 The command to play a MIDI file is:
 PLAY_MIDI FILE="/root/printer_data/config/MIDI/YOURMIDIFILENAMEHERE.mid"
 ^^This line can also be added to any macro to engadge the buzzer at that point.

-THE FORGE X MOD DOES NOT WORK WITH THE KCM KIT - There are issues with the firmware on the coprint equipment